-60% -- homework

-20% -- midterm (timed, open book and notes, returned by email)

-20% -- final (timed, open book and notes, returned by email)
+60% -- homework 20% -- midterm (timed, open book and notes, in-class) 20% -- final (timed, open book and notes, in-class)

-Late homework: homework scores will be multiplied by $(0.9)^n$ , where n is the number of days late.
+Late homework: homework scores will be multiplied by $(0.9)^n$, where n is the number of days late.
 Students can discuss homework problems with each other, but must work out solutions by themselves.
-The midterm and final will be timed, but the exams will be emailed to students, who must return them by email.
 They will be open book and open notes, but students should not consult other people.
+Unless otherwise stated, assignments will be due at 5pm on the due date.